theUnrealSamurai/theUnrealSamurai/README.md

 - **ML Ops**: From Docker containers to FastAPI – keeping things smooth, scalable, and snappy.

 ## Skills
-- **Tech Stack**: Python, PyTorch, TensorFlow, Flask, Docker, Flutter
+- **Tech Stack**: Python, PyTorch, TensorFlow, Flask, Docker, Flutter, and other stuff give me documentation and I can work with anything
-- **Tools**: Git, VS Code, Colab, Kaggle
-- **Languages**: Fluent in English, Tamil, Kannada – can ask for directions in Japanese (N4 level).

 ## Fun Stuff
+- **Languages**: Fluent in English, Tamil, Kannada and Japanese – can ask for directions in Hindi (Beginner, They forced me to learn this).
-- **Hobbies**: Typing faster than you, biking like a maniac, and finding new ways to make AI do my bidding.
+- **Hobbies**: Typing faster than you, cycling like a maniac, and finding new ways to make AI do my bidding.
 - **Achievements**: Bronze medal in Kaggle's COVID-19 detection challenge, some cool object detection models, and too many random projects to list. 😎

 ## Let's Connect!